Quick Answer

 Some issues are not worth trying to patch yourself.
 Escalate to a cross-border tax advisor when any of the following appears:

 Treat this as an operating discipline, not a one-time form task.
 Validate, execute, and defend your position with records you can actually prove.
-Specific US-UK treaty article details, withholding rates, and payer-form requirements are not confirmed in this section and should be verified separately before you act.
+Specific US-UK treaty article details, withholding rates, and payer-form requirements should be verified against official tax records or advisor records before you act.

 Validate: before the next payment, confirm your UK filing status and records still match your current facts.
 Execute: confirm your UK filing setup is active, including Self Assessment registration or reactivation if required.
 Defend: keep a current file that explains your payment treatment and supports your UK reporting if questioned later.